YilingQiao/python_ORCA/README.md

     ```
     pip install torch
     ```
-2. compile the original C++ sode and setup the python lib
+2. compile the original C++ code and setup the python lib
     ```
     make
     ```
-3. import pyorca in python and you can use the orca algorithm in python.
+3. simply import pyorca in python and you can play with it.
 A demo is in pyscripts/Blocks.py
     ```
     python pyscripts/Blocks.py
     ```
+4. Definitions of interfaces are in pybind/bind.cpp .
+You can modify them as you want.